GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 # Deeper LSTM+ normalized CNN for Visual Question Answering

 Train a deeper LSTM and normalized CNN Visual Question Answering model.
-This current code can get **58.16** on OpenEnded and **63.09** on Multiple-Choice on **test-standard** split.
+This current code can get **58.16** on Open-Ended and **63.09** on Multiple-Choice on **test-standard** split.
 You can check [Codealab leaderboard](https://competitions.codalab.org/competitions/6961#results) for more details.

 ### Requirments